-LEM0N is an Inria Sophia-Antipolis Méditerranée research team in applied mathematics.
-We develop theoretical and numerical tools to model physical processes that occur in the coastal region.
-This area can be seen as the natural interface between various environments: sea, sandy bottoms, urban coastal areas, river deltas, lagoons, etc. Our objective is to build and improve models to simulate those systems and to couple them (together or with external data) in order to produce a global forecasting system that better accounts for the variety of natural phenomena.
+LEMON is a research team between Inria Sophia-Antipolis Méditerranée, Hydrosciences Montpellier (HSM) and Institut Montpelliérain Alexander Grothendieck (IMAG).
+It is an interdisciplinary team working on the design and implementation of accurate and computationally inexpensive models for natural processes occurring in the littoral area.
+We develop theoretical and numerical tools (both deterministic and stochastic) to model physical processes that occur in the coastal region, both inland and in the sea.
+We see the shoreline as the natural interface between various environments: sea, sandy bottoms, urban coastal areas, river deltas, lagoons, etc. Our objective is to build and improve models to simulate those systems and to couple them (together or with external data) in order to produce a global coastal risk management system that better accounts for the return period, variety and intensity of natural phenomena.

-In order to account for these features, our main research working fiels are:
+In order to account for these features, our main research working fields are:

 - theoretical and numerical modeling thanks to partial differential equations,

-LEM0N is a truly interdisciplinary team.
-While focusing on a sharp applicational scope, we build and analyse non-linear mathematical models, study their discretization with recent numerical techniques, and implement our algorithms in realistic test-cases.
+LEMON is a truly interdisciplinary team.
+While focusing on a sharp applicational scope, we build and analyse non-linear mathematical deterministic and stochastic models, study their discretization with recent numerical techniques, and implement our algorithms in realistic test-cases.
 The part of our work that is more related to applications is performed in close collaboration with specialists from the different fields involved (geophysicists, etc).

 International and industrial relations